Who We Work With

 The BOB ICS covers a population of 1.8 million, three Clinical Commissioning Groups (CCGs) including Oxfordshire CCG, six NHS Trusts and 14 local authorities and 166 GP practices, working together as 45 Primary Care Networks.

-For more information about the BOB ICS please do here.
+To learn more about the BOB ICS please visit the ICS website

 South Central Ambulance Service NHS Foundation Trust